Top 40 Best Patio String Light Ideas – Outdoor Lighting Designs

 A dark pool or spa area is unsafe.
 Whether you plan to use your pool at night or not, string lights can illuminate the area and make it a safer place.
 You only need enough light to see where you’re going, so a few strings placed high over the area should do the trick.

 Get creative in how you hang your lights.
 You could create several rows, crisscross them, create a perimeter, or have several strings radiating out from a single point to create a fan effect.
 Make sure you hang them high enough over your pool that they won’t get splashed.
-You should always use lights that are rated for outdoor, which means they’ll be waterproof.
-However, your pool water has chemicals, and if your string lights get routinely splashed, those chemicals can corrode your string lights.
+You should always use waterproof string lights that are suited for use outdoors.
+However, your pool water contains chemicals, so if your string lights get routinely splashed, those chemicals can corrode your string lights.

 Patio String Lights FAQs